ddd0420/DP-Net/README.md

 The official implementation of "DP-Net: Dual prototype learning for semi-supervised medical image segmentation"

 ## Requirements
 This repository is based on PyTorch 2.1.1, CUDA 12.1 and Python 3.9.21.
-Experiments were conducted on NVIDIA GeForce RTX 4090 GPU.

 Install the main packages:
 ```angular2html